tomhodgins/responsive.style/src/techniques/parent-of-element.md

 ---
 title: Selecting the Parent of an Element
 keywords: parent selector, ancestor selector, closest selector, parent element, selector, css selector, selector resolver
+description: Is there a parent selector?
+How can you target the parent element of another element?
+JavaScript and XPath are aware of the parents of elements, learn how you can use them together with CSS to apply styles to the parent of any element.
 ---

 A parent selector for CSS is an often-requested feature from developers — but due to the optimizations browsers make when rendering HTML, so it’s not currently possible to include functionality like this.